When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 Introduction

 Over the years, the iPhone brand has maintained the gold standard for phones, setting the bar for innovation and class.
 The premium experience the iPhone ecosystem has created comes at a price that leaves a lot of smartphone users behind.
 Comscore reported that an average iPhone user earns about $85,000 yearly, which is 25% of the income earned.
-The iPhone SE (special edition) is Apple bringing class to budget phones; let’s view its journey so far.
+The iPhone SE (special edition) is Apple bringing class to budget phones; it was the tech giant’s attempt at breaking into the mid-range category and fighting for larger market shares In difficult terrains like India and China.
+Let’s view its journey so far.

 iPhone SE (1st generation)